 BOOKING WITH CONFIDENCE: We are a bona fide company who are listed on VisitLochNess.com (Destination Loch Ness) and Trip Advisor also have a page dedicated to us here.

-Our tours are exclusive and the same price for one to seven people (eight by special arrangement).
+Our tours are exclusive and the same price for one to seven people.
 Enjoy browsing the list of tours (all priced) on the list to the left.
 Once you have chosen what tour you wish, then check the Calendar on the top bar, to see if we have availability.
 Some people offer up empty seats on their tours to others.
 To see what single seats are available click SHARE-A-TOUR.

-Some of our independent guides were the first to achieve five star status in Scotland.
-You are carried in comfortable seats in seven-seater vehicles.
-Your independent guide/drivers are local historians, or Loch Ness experts, or have a passion for presenting our history and heritage.
+You are carried in comfortable seats in six and seven-seater vehicles.
 Your enjoyment is paramount and our tour coordinator will ensure your booking runs smoothly from enquiry to completion.

-The Highlands are spectacularly beautiful, but bus tours usually keep to the main roads and if you are driving yourself you will be unlikely to discover those hidden gems like tumbling burns and leaping salmon, where and when to see red deer, almost within touching distance, or which places are tourist traps and which are essential to your visit.
+The Highlands are spectacularly beautiful, but bus tours usually keep to the main roads and if you are driving yourself you will be unlikely to discover those hidden gems like tumbling burns and leaping salmon, where and when to see red deer, almost within touching distance.

 In addition our guides really know the area and will be asking you what your interests are and tailoring your tour to fit in to your personal needs.